sakiwei/APODApp/ReadMe.md

 # APOD App

-This is an app designed to show astronomy Picture of the day.
+This is an app designed to show astronomy picture of the day from [NASA's APOD](https://github.com/nasa/apod-api) API.

 The whole project is implemented with VIPER and Swift Concurreny framework.